yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

   software.

-That traditional procedure is effective for people proficient in using the command-line, as that allows them to use tools for the individual steps that they are most comfortable with.
+That traditional procedure is effective for people proficient in using the command-line, as it allows them to use the tools for the individual steps that they are most comfortable with.
 In fact, it is often *required* to adopt this workflow when running LAMMPS simulations on high-performance computing facilities.